You have no items in your shopping cart.

 1. Surface-Mounted Door Closers

-These are the most common type and are mounted on the surface of the door or frame.
+Also known as overhead door closers, these are the most common type and are mounted on the surface of the door or frame.
 They are versatile and come in different configurations, including:

 - Regular Arm (Standard Arm): Mounted on the pull side of the door (known as Application 1)